ccifra/ccifra.github.io/PortingWPFAppsToLinux/Overview.md

 I find the easiest way to install .NET Core is to just copy the dotnet directory from your Windows install to the Linux computer.

-Copy the entire dotnet folder from Windows:
+Copy the entire dotnet folder from the Program Files directory on Windows:
 ![](DotNetFromWindows.png)

 to the Program Files directory in the Wine configuration location: